John's Seven Favorite Mexican Food and Beverage Experiences

 Where can you get Chiles en Nogada?
 I have had it at Mi Casa in Cabo San Lucas and at the Red Cabbage restaurant in Old Town Puerto Vallarta.

 Yes , I know, you can get fish tacos anywhere.
 However, the fish tacos at Marisma tacos on the corner of Naranjo and Venustiano Carranza in Old Town Puerto Vallarta.
-This humble street stand is amazing.
+This humble street stand is amazing and one of my very favorite Mexican food.
 I normally prefer grilled fish, but they do some kind of deep fry magic that is like no other.
 They have several different kinds of salsas and toppings that make these inexpensive tacos something we go back for every time we are in Puerto/Neuvo Vallarta.

 Agua de Tuba